HashiniDisanayaka/MachineLearningProject/README.md

 ## Preprocessing Techniques :
 ### Label encoding
-* by using a for loop, the label encoding is done by manually and each label is assigned a unique integer based on alphabetical ordering.
+* By using a for loop, the label encoding is done by manually and each label is assigned a unique integer based on alphabetical ordering.

 ## Feature engineering techniques
 ### Target encoding